Carol C. Baskin

 Carol C. Baskin is a professor at the University of Kentucky known for her work on plant ecology.
+She is affiliated with Biology, Ecology and Plant Sciences at the University.

 Early life and education

 Baskin grew up in North Carolina on a tobacco farm.
 She received her early education at Montverde Academy, graduating in 1960.
 After this she had pursued her undergraduate studies at Florida Southern College, where she earned a Bachelor of Science degree in 1964.
 In 1968 she completed her Ph.D. in Biology at Vanderbilt University.
 She started as a professor at the University of Kentucky in 1999.

 Research

 Baskin is known for her work in the field of plant ecology, specifically in her studies done on seed biology.
 Her research focuses on the ecological, biogeographical, and evolutionary parts of seed dormancy.
 She co-authored the book Seeds: Ecology, Biogeography, and Evolution of Dormancy and Germination, which was updated in 2014.
 This work examines seed dormancy types, their significance, and their role in the life cycles of plants all around the world.
 She has also worked on the conservation and biogeography of the plant taxa endemic to the limestone cedar glades in the eastern United States.